Resources

 It’s vital to know the difference between external hemorrhoids and internal hemorrhoids so that you understand which route to take for treatment.
 After reviewing this page, if you’re still unsure if you’re struggling with internal or external hemorrhoids, it’s essential to see your doctor for a proper diagnosis.

 In the meantime, we hope you find some relief with the treatment options we’ve listed.
-Be sure to find rapid relief from the brand developed by a proctologist and expert in treating hemorrhoids, Doctor Butler’s.
+Be sure to find rapid relief from the brand developed by a proctologist and expert in treating hemorrhoids – Doctor Butler’s.

-Browse our products and find multiple solutions for relieving pain, swelling, burning, itching, and general discomfort of hemorrhoids.
-Our hemorrhoid cream includes fast-acting medicinal ingredients to calm the pain and itching while also boasting herbal components that encourage quick healing.
-Our memory foam seat cushion will comfortably keep the pressure off the affected area while you sit.
+• Our hemorrhoid cream includes fast-acting medicinal ingredients to calm the pain and itching while also boasting herbal components that encourage quick healing.

 Before you go!